Graham Richards

-Richards is a pioneer in the field of computer-aided molecular design, in particular its application to the pharmaceuticals industry.
+Richards was a pioneer in the field of computer-aided molecular design, in particular its application to the pharmaceuticals industry.
 He was the founding scientist of Oxford Molecular Ltd., and introduced a novel model for the funding of research at Oxford University, which has been copied elsewhere.
 Richards was one of the scientific co-founders of Oxford Molecular Limited (OMG).
 The company developed software for modelling of small molecules and proteins, and drug design.
 Benefiting from the economic and legal changes, the company was floated on the London Stock Exchange in 1992, making the university £10 million.
 The company was worth £450 million at its peak but was eventually sold for £70 million.
-Richards has published more than 300 scientific papers, including 15 books.
+Richards published more than 300 scientific papers, including 15 books.